Strings in Java vs Strings in C++

 Java Stringstd::string class in C++C-Style String in C++

-String is an object of String Class.String is Object of std::string Class.String is a character array.
+String is an object of the String Class.String is an Object of std::string Class.String is a character array.

-String in Java is slower when modified as compared to the StringBuffer class.C++ string class in STL are slower in implementation than Strings declared using character array.Strings are faster in implementations as compared to the String class of C++.
+String in Java is slower when modified than StringBuffer class.C++ string class in STL are implemented slower than Strings declared using character array.Strings are faster in implementations than the String class of C++.

 Strings values can be changed to any size, irrespective of the size of the old value.Strings can be modified to any other value.It can be updated, but the size of the new string should be less than or equal to the size mentioned during the declaration.

-Java doesn't require mentioning size during declaration.No need to specify the size of the string during declaration.In C-style C++ string, size is to be mentioned for memory allocation as it uses character array for string implementation.
+Java doesn't require the size to be mentioned during declaration.No need to specify the size of the string during declaration.In C-style C++ string, size is to be mentioned for memory allocation as it uses a character array for string implementation.

 Conclusion